spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Learning Goals
 ==============

-By the end of this workshop participants will know:
+By the end of this tutorial, participants will know:

 * The basics to develop plugins for Spyder, and get a general idea of its inner workings.
-* What types of plugins can be developed with Spyder.
+* The types of plugins that can be developed for Spyder.
-* The structure of a plugin and the functionality of each component and how it connects to Spyder to extend its features.
+* The structure of a plugin, the functionality of their components, and how to extend its features.
-* How to package and publish our plugin so that it can be easily installed and used by others.
+* The way to package and publish a plugin so that it can be installed and used by others.

 =====================